microsoft/PR-Metrics/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Please follow the instructions at
      https://github.com/microsoft/PR-Metrics/blob/main/docs/troubleshooting.md
-     and include the results. -->
+     and include the results.
+In particular, include debug logs if possible. -->

 ## Additional Information